fatimairfanahmed/MachineBiasAnalysis/README.md

 1. Approximately how many hours did you take to complete this lab? (provide your answer as a single integer on the line below)

+8

 2. How difficult did you find this lab?
-(1-5, with 5 being very difficult and 1 being very easy)
+(1-5, with 5 being very difficult and 1 being very easy) 5

-3. Describe the biggest challenge you faced in this lab:
+3. Describe the biggest challenge you faced in this lab: Part 4.1 was difficult to do correctly.

+###Analysis- part 5
+We were originally going to find common keywords for less serious re-offenses to find descriptions that  had these keywords, but we realized that a lot of the language used to describe minor re-offenses is also used to describe serious re-offenses.
+So instead, we used terminal to show only the unique entries for r_charge_desc in the.csv file, and then we sorted to see the most common unique entries.
+From the ten most common entries, we found 5 descriptions that we didn't think counted as recidivism because they were relatively minor.
+These were "Driving License Suspended", "Possess Cannabis/20 Grams Or Less", "Resist/Obstruct W/O Violence", "Operating W/O Valid License", and "Petit Theft".
+We then wrote a new hasReoffended method called newHasReoffended in the Person class, and used this method to create new methods that found frequency of false positives/negatives in AllPeople.
+Since each of these 5 descriptions we chose show up 100-300 times in the .csv, we thought that the difference in the original analysis and this one would show a general trend in how false positives and negatives change when we consider the weight of the re-offense.
+Our results showed that for both White and Black Defendants, there was a less than 1% change in the rate of false negatives, but the rate of false positives rose to 47% for white defendants and over 50% (52.6%) for Black defendants.